Gromov-Witten/Hurwitz wall-crossing: Master space

 We set

 to be the minimal resolution of indeterminacies of the rational map above.
-More specifically, $P_{\alpha_i}$ is obtained by consequently blowing-up $P_-$ and blowing-down all the rational curves in the exceptional divisor but the last one.
-The map $f_{-,X}$ is carried along, as in \textit{Case 1}. \\
+More specifically, $P_{\alpha_i}$ is obtained by consequently blowing up $P_+$ and contracting all the rational curves in the exceptional divisors but the last ones.
+The map $f_{+,X}$ is carried along, as in \textit{Case 1}. \\